 Mt.
 Katahdin and Baxter State Park

 In Baxter State Park, you can find some of the finest day hiking in the state by following one of a dozen footpaths that scale Mt.
 Katahdin—Maine's highest peak at 5,267 feet.
 Your choices range from the moderate Chimney Pond Trail to very strenuous hikes such as the infamous Knife Edge Trail, which is only a few feet wide in some places.
 The park is also the place to spot moose, which are plentiful in this 210,000-acre park.
-You can observe all of the park's wildlife along 200 miles of footpaths that take you to mountains, waterfalls and lakes.
+With 200 miles of footpaths that take you to mountains, waterfalls and lakes, you could spend days here observing all of the park's wildlife.

 The Appalachian Trail